sdkbox-doc/en/src/tune/v3-js/api-reference.md

 sdkbox.PluginTune.checkForDeferredDeeplinkWithTimeout(timeout);
 ```
 > Check for a deferred deeplink entry point upon app installation.
+This is safe to call at every app launch, since the function does nothing
+unless this is the first launch.

 ```javascript
 sdkbox.PluginTune.automateIapEventMeasurement(automate);
 ```
 > Enable automatic measurement of app store in-app-purchase events.
-When enabled, your code should not explicitly measure events for successful purchases related to StoreKit to avoid event duplication.
+When enabled, your code
+should not explicitly measure events for successful purchases related to StoreKit to avoid event duplication.

 ```javascript
 sdkbox.PluginTune.setFacebookEventLogging(logging, limit);
 ```
 > Set whether the MAT events should also be logged to the Facebook SDK.
-This flag is ignored if the Facebook SDK is not present.
+This flag is ignored
+if the Facebook SDK is not present.

 ```javascript
 sdkbox.PluginTune.setExistingUser(existingUser);